Updated June 2022

 FINANCIAL RESOURCES PROVIDED BY PROGRAM:

-- meal stipend of 11€ a day (2 meals a day are provided by the host family; the daily stipend is provided to cover the meal not taken with the host family)
+- meal stipend of 11€ a day for homestay students (2 meals a day are provided by the host family; the daily stipend is provided to cover the meal not taken with the host family); students who live in residences have their three meals provided

 - monthly transportation pass for unlimited access to the subway, bus system and local trains (20€ monthly value)